Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 Vim runs in your terminal.
 Configuring color themes and setting up your favorite font can be a major pain in the ass.
 Using different fonts or font sizes is plain impossible.
-Also I think some things are just better displayed in a nice GUI.
+Then there's the fact that some things are just better displayed in a nice GUI (like complex diffs).\
+While those are all very valid caveits, they are not a big problem in day to day use.
+A lot of tasks that benefit from a GUI have good standalone clients available.
-However, in real life use it's not as bad as it sounds and the situation is improving:
+Also, the situation is improving:

-* There exist GUI implementations.
+* There are GUIs in development (but I haven't found one I'm happy with *yet*).
 * This is Neovim specific: Neovim can be embedded in other programs.\
   Usually Vim plugins are more or less good clones, missing critical features (espescially falling short on macro support).
   With embeddings you can get most all benefits of Vim in a full blown IDE, for example.